 4) Learn what to expect in a hospital, birth center, or home birth.
 Finding out about standard procedures in your intended birth space can help you to better navigate the healthcare system during pregnancy and birth.

 5) Learn how to cope with pain.
-Independent childbirth classes help moms understand a variety of ways to deal with labor pain and help dads and partners understand how they can help.
+Independent childbirth classes help pregnant parents understand a variety of ways to deal with labor pain, and help birth partners understand how they can help.

 6) Enough time to take more than one class.
 With so many childbirth preparation options available, you may decide that you want to take more than one kind of class.
 Getting the ball rolling at 20 weeks gives you ample time to take in all the classes you need or desire.

 7) Time to establish healthy practices during pregnancy.
 Many classes teach families about sound nutritional choices for pregnancy, or postures or exercises that can help facilitate birth.
 The sooner you sign up for a class, the sooner you can find out about, and start engaging in these practices that are good for baby and good for you.